RizkyRajitha/appwriteiac/README.md

 We will use Terraform to provision the underlying infrastructure and manage configurations and deploy appwrite using Ansible.

+code for this tutorial can be found in

+{% github RizkyRajitha/appwriteiac %}

 ### prerequisites

 - aws account [AWS free tier](https://aws.amazon.com/free/)